SSkimmd/ICMS/README.md

   async def cool_function(self):
     print('this function isnt cool')
 ```
-An added benefit of creating functions this way is being able to specify function arguments:
+An added benefit of creating functions this way is being able to specify function arguments with types:
 ```python
 class exampleExtension(Extension):
   def __init__(self, server):